rubyworks/library/README.md

     mylib.name     #=> 'hello'
     mylib.version  #=> '1.0.0'

-The above gives you a one-off Library object.
-To make the library available by name we can use:
+Crating a library object via`#new` gives us a one-off object.
+But to persist the library and make it available by name we can use `#add` instead.

-    Library.add(location)
+    Library.add('projects/hello')

-or
+Or, delving down a bit deeper into the belly of system, one could simply feed the path to the master Ledger instance.

-    $LEDGER << location
+    $LEDGER << 'projects/hello'

 Both have the same exact effect.
-Our library will then be available via Library's various lookup methods.
+Our library will then be available via Library's various look-up methods.
 There are a few of these.
 One of these is the Kernel method `#library`.

     library('hello')

-Another is `Library[]`.
+Another is `#[]` class method.

     Library['hello']